 SOAK THE BEANS AND BARLEY

 STEP 1: The night before, gather the beans, check if all look good and healthy and wash them.
-Next, place them in a pot big enough and add a double amount of water.
+Next, place them in a pot large enough and add twice as much water.
 The beans should be completely covered with water.

 They need to soak for at least eight hours, preferably overnight.

-STEP 2: Next day, before you plan to cook ricet, wash barley and also soak it in a pot covered with water for about three hours.
+STEP 2: The next day, before you plan to cook ricet, wash the barley and soak it in a pot covered with water for about 3 hours.

 STEP 3: Wash the beans once again and cover them with fresh water.
 Cook them separately, together with a lavender leaf (or two), until the beans become tender to your liking.
 Using lavender leaves when cooking beans will help to reduce stomach bloating.

 The cooking time for dried beans depends on their age and soaking time, making it hard to pinpoint exactly.
-The best way is to taste them towards the end of cooking, but definitely, you shouldn’t cook them for more than an hour.
+The best way is to taste them towards the end of cooking, but definitely don’t cook them for more than an hour.

 COOK BARLEY WITH PORK RIBS

-STEP 4: When the barley is soaked enough, transfer it together with the water in which it was soaking to a bigger pot.
+STEP 4: When the barley is sufficiently soaked, transfer it, along with the water in which it was soaking, to a larger pot.

-Add smoked pork ribs to the pot, add water that all ingredients are generously covered with, bring to a boil and slowly simmer for an hour.
+Add smoked pork ribs to the pot, then add water so that all ingredients are generously covered.
+Bring to a boil and slowly simmer for an hour.

 ADD VEGETABLES

-STEP 5: In the meantime, while the barley and ribs are simmering, prepare the vegetables.
+STEP 5: While the barley and ribs simmer, prepare the vegetables.
 Slice the carrots, parsley root, celery root and kohlrabi into small cubes.
 Also, dice the onions and garlic into pieces as small as possible.

-After the barley with pork ribs was simmering for about an hour, quickly stir-fry the garlic and onions on hot lard or oil.
-We used olive oil in the recipe, but the traditional recipe usually called for lard which was easily at hand in the old days.
+After the barley with pork ribs has been simmering for about an hour, quickly stir-fry the garlic and onions in hot lard or oil.
+We used olive oil in the recipe, but the traditional recipe usually called for lard, which was readily available in the old days.

-First, add the fried onions and garlic and then pieces of vegetables to the pot.
+First, add the fried onions and garlic, then add the pieces of vegetables to the pot.
 Add a pinch of dried marjoram and simmer for another 20 minutes.

 ADD POTATOES

-STEP 6: Potatoes are added to the soup later because they need less cooking than the rest of the vegetables.
+STEP 6: Potatoes are added to the soup later because they cook more quickly than the other vegetables.

-After the ričet was slowly simmering together with the vegetables for about twenty minutes, peel, wash and dice the potatoes into small cubes and add them to the pot.
+After the ričet had slowly simmered with the vegetables for about 20 minutes, peel, wash, and dice the potatoes into small cubes, then add them to the pot.

 STEP 7: Slowly simmer on very low heat for another twenty minutes.
 At that time, the potatoes and the vegetables should be cooked.